SamScherf/dwm/README.md

 ## Config/Keybinds

-dwm is suckless therfore the config and keybinds are the sourcecode and and can all be found in config.h
+dwm is suckless therfore the config and keybinds are in the sourcecode and and can all be found in config.h

 ## Patches